its-me-abhishek/ccsync-docs/docs/index.md

 Before starting anything, Go to [Google cloud credential page](https://console.cloud.google.com/apis/credentials) for generating client id and secret.
 Follow these steps:

-1. Go to Google’s developer console.
+1. Go to Google's developer console.

 2. Create a new project.

-3. From within your project, create a new “Client ID” by going to “APIs & Auth” > “Credentials” and clicking on the “Create New Client ID” button.
+3. From within your project, create a new "Client ID" by going to "APIs & Auth" > "Credentials" and clicking on the "Create New Client ID" button.

-4. Select “Web Application”
+4. Select "Web Application"

-5. Enter the following for ‘Authorized Javascript Origins’:
+5. Enter the following for 'Authorized Javascript Origins':

         http://127.0.0.1
         http://localhost

-6. Enter the following for ‘Authorized Redirect URI’:
+6. Enter the following for 'Authorized Redirect URI':

         http://127.0.0.1:8000/callback/